ethiril/agile-colours/README.md

 Choose the URL for which you want the plugin extension by clicking [here](https://github.com/doinaklinger/agile-colours/blob/master/manifest.json#L15).

-Go[here]( https://github.com/doinaklinger/agile-colours/blob/master/content.js#L1) and customise your colour coding.
+Go [here]( https://github.com/doinaklinger/agile-colours/blob/master/content.js#L1) and customise your colour coding.

 Ready to run it?
 Go to chrome://extensions/ and enable developer mode (toggle on the right hand side).